- Written by Daniel Livingston

 My shop area, as with many homes, is combined with the laundry area.
 There are two entry ways into it, and this is considered a secondary entrance as it's farthest from the stairs.
 For years it had a plastic accordion style door, which usually remained open as I would pass in and out from my computer to my shop frequently.

-Now, my wife was in charge of the new look and decor of the room, but I wanted to add a few touches and some geekiness to it.
+Now, my wife oversaw the new look and decor of the room, but I wanted to add a few touches and some geekiness to it.
 The two steam punk lamps I built were for this room so I thought a door in the same style would look better than the old plastic door, which was pretty much broken from all the years of use.

 Searching the internet, I found several very elaborate examples of steam punk doors.
 Most were way beyond my limited wood working skills.
-But I was able to take note of some key features I liked and could incorporate into my door.
+But I took note of some key features I liked and could incorporate into my door.
 Those included the following;

 - It had to slide open (mainly because it would be open most of the time and I wanted to see the front)